 Recognize Hard Work and Contributions

 Beyond salary and the general benefits of employment, recognition for the work you do can be something that motivates you to continue giving that same effort, if not more.
 Whether it’s simply acknowledging someone’s work directly or giving them credit in front of the entire company, these little gestures can have a huge impact.

 Designing a positive culture is contingent on creating an environment that makes employees feel comfortable and cared for.
 Let’s review some examples of how businesses can improve their culture by focusing on their employees.

-Most businesses provide healthcare and other medical benefits to their employees; there’s a difference between benefits and perks.
-For example, some of the best benefits of working at Fast Capital 360 is that the kitchen is stocked with complimentary snacks and beverages.
+Most businesses provide healthcare and other medical benefits to their employees; there’s a difference between benefits and company perks.
+For example, some of the best perks of working at Fast Capital 360 is that the kitchen is stocked with complimentary snacks and beverages.
 On top of that, every Wednesday the team is treated to a fully-catered lunch.
-These are simple perks that may not look as cool and flashy as something you’d see at Google, but these perks are appreciated by the team.
+These are simple perks that may not look as cool and flashy as something you’d see at Google, but they’re appreciated by the team.

 Life doesn’t obey a schedule, which is what makes the ability to move your working hours around when needed a priceless perk.
 The easier it is to work for a company, the easier it will be for you to keep and cultivate your culture as a whole—not to mention retain your best employees.